-This note-taking app is a good alternative to Evernote and easily surpasses the capabilities of Google Keep notes.
+This note-taking app is a suitable alternative to Evernote and easily surpasses the capabilities of Google Keep notes.
 If development picks back up, Laverna’s attention to polish could easily make this worthy secure digital notebook.

 NextCloud is an open-source collection of software that replicates productivity offerings from “big tech”.
 The techie, DIYer uses their server to host services like file storage (replaces Dropbox), calendar and contact organization (replacing Google), and even chat and video conferencing (replaces Skype or Hangouts) through a set of add-on apps.

-The NextCloud Notes app added to your NextCloud server provides a basic set of note-taking functionality including synchronization with mobile apps.
+The NextCloud Notes app added to your NextCloud server provides a basic set of note-taking functionality, including synchronization with mobile apps.

 The clean, productivity-focused user interface/experience centers around simple categorized notes formatted in Markdown.

 In addition to categories, star-favoriting and integrated search round out this app add-on.

 The security of NextCloud and thus your notes rely on the level of control, security, and encryption of the server as a federated project.

 NexCloud and the Notes app require a tech-savvy enthusiast to set up and run.
 This level of experience and responsibility might not match the average user’s requirements.

 How NextCloud + Notes Stacks Up